The Evolution of Digital Dentistry Education: From Student to Teacher

 The reciprocal relationship between teaching and practicing creates a powerful feedback loop that enhances both educational and clinical outcomes.
 “The more you teach, the better you get,” Dr. Porter notes.
 “The more that I’m exposed to other practices and other practitioners, it’s enlightening to say the least.”
 This exposure to diverse practices, varying skill levels, and different approaches to digital dentistry enriched his own understanding and refined his techniques.

-One of the most critical lessons Dr. Porter emphasizes in his teaching addresses a common misconception about technology.
+One of the most important lessons Dr. Porter emphasizes in his teaching addresses a common misconception about technology.
 “I say this to my staff all the time: just because you have all this technology doesn’t mean you’re better than other people.
 You have to really work hard at what you do and your craft, and you have to be better than you were as an analog dentist.”
-He continues, “When you’re using digital technology, it’s so detailed, and there’s so many things you have to make sure you’re perfect on.
-There’s really not a margin of error that you probably could have gotten away with with analog dentistry.”
+He continues: “When you’re using digital technology, it’s so detailed, and there are so many things you have to make sure you’re perfect on.
+There’s really not a margin of error that you probably could have gotten away with in analog dentistry.”

 The Most Rewarding Aspect of Sharing Knowledge

-When asked about the most fulfilling part of teaching other practitioners, Dr. Porter’s answer is straightforward: “Just helping them advance their craft.”
-He stresses the importance of proper education, noting that practitioners who learn digital dentistry the right way “can do amazing things, but if you don’t, you’re not gonna be any better at all.
+When asked about the most fulfilling part of teaching other practitioners, Dr. Porter’s answer is direct: “Just helping them advance their craft.”
+He stresses the importance of proper education, noting that practitioners who learn digital dentistry the right way “can do amazing things, but if you don’t, you’re not going to be any better at all.
 You just have fancy tools that may make you think you’re better.”

 The Challenge of Slow Adoption

 Despite the clear advantages of digital dentistry, its integration into mainstream practice has progressed more slowly than many pioneers anticipated.
-Dr. Porter estimates that even in Charlotte, 80% of the dentists are still doing analog impressions and not doing digital dentistry.
-This limited adoption persists globally, with only 15 to 18% of dentists worldwide having embraced digital dentistry.
-The slow adoption partly stems from inconsistent integration into dental school curricula, where many institutions have not adequately incorporated this training.
+Dr. Porter estimates that even in Charlotte, roughly 80% of dentists are still performing analog impressions rather than using digital workflows.
+This limited adoption persists globally, with estimates suggesting only 15 to 18% of dentists worldwide have fully embraced digital dentistry.
+The gap partly stems from inconsistent integration into dental school curricula.

 Material Science Drives Innovation

-When discussing the most game-changing advances in digital dentistry, Dr. Porter points to materials science as the primary driver of progress.
+When discussing the most consequential advances in digital dentistry, Dr. Porter points to materials science as the primary driver.
 “The advancement in materials and what we’re able to produce chairside that we couldn’t do even five years ago is phenomenal,” he explains.
-The scanner technology has also advanced tremendously, with Dr. Porter having worked through three or four different iterations of CEREC technology in his own practice.
+Scanner technology has also advanced considerably, with Dr. Porter having worked through multiple iterations of CEREC technology in his own practice.

 Share this post